Last update: Sunday, May 6, 2018.

-This is a combo mock draft of all the 2016 and 2017 prospects.
-Leading up the 2017 NFL Draft, the consensus was that this class wasn't a very good one, so how would it stack up to the prospects in 2016?
+This is a combo mock draft of all the 2017 and 2018 prospects.
+Leading up the 2018 NFL Draft, the consensus was that this class wasn't a very good one, so how would it stack up to the prospects in 2017?
 How would the draft have gone if all the players were available?
-Here's the mock, and before you read it, keep two things in mind: 1) The 2016 prospects don't have their rookie campaigns taken into account; otherwise, someone like Jared Goff wouldn't make the cut.
-2) The 2016 players were removed from each team's roster for needs purposes.
+Here's the mock, and before you read it, keep two things in mind: 1) The 2017 prospects don't have their rookie campaigns taken into account; otherwise, someone like Alvin Kamara would be a top-10 pick.
+2) The 2017 players were removed from each team's roster for needs purposes.

 for NFL Draft updates.